 Integrating communities to the Transamerica Ilha de Comandatuba Hotel

 The objective of this project is to allow greater interaction of the community with the structure of the Transamerica Ilha de Comandatuba Hotel, and vice versa.
 Occasionally cultural shows where locals show activities such as jangada departures, canoeing, coconut trees climbing, flue launching and demonstration of capoeira are organized.
-Likewise, excursions with members of the community are organized so they can know the structure of the Transamerica Ilha de Comandatuba Hotel such as golf course, airport and walking areas.
+Likewise, excursions with members of the community are organized so they can know the structure of the Transamerica Ilha de Comandatuba Hotel, airport and walking areas.